-The EPNET EQAS includes one shipment, consisting of two sets of biological materials for porphyria analysis and corresponding feedback reports.
-The biological materials consist of fresh frozen urine, faeces, plasma, whole blood and pellet of red blood cells from an actual patient.
-The samples are sent in March stored in dry ice (as far as possible) and will be delivered by express service to all participating laboratories.
+The Epnet EQAS includes one shipment per year, consisting of two sets of biological materials for porphyria analysis and corresponding feedback reports.
+Distributed biological samples may vary, but at least one set consist of fresh frozen urine, faeces, plasma, whole blood and pellet of red blood cells from an actual patient.
+The samples are sent in February stored in dry ice (as far as possible) and will be delivered by express service to the participating laboratories.

 Participants are asked to report the results of their analyses and a diagnosis based on these.
 The feedback report consists of a detailed report comparing the participating laboratory’s results with anonymized results from other laboratories, as well as advice on methods of measurements and diagnostic procedures.